A group of smiling students sitting on a bench and talking to each other.

 Scholarship money can sometimes count as taxable income

-The key to having a tax-free scholarship is that the expenses the scholarship covers must be required of all students in your program.
-They can't be things that go beyond what is needed to satisfy your program requirements.
+The key to having a tax-free scholarship is that the expenses the scholarship covers must be a requirement for all students in your program.
+They can't be things that go beyond what you need to satisfy your program requirements.
 You can review what counts as a qualified education expense on the Internal Revenue Service’s website.

 If you have scholarship money left over after covering qualified educational expenses, you may need to include the remainder as part of your gross taxable income.
 According to the IRS, scholarship money may add to your tax liability when used to pay for: